 Animal rights activists take great risks upon themselves by taking video behind these walls.

 It’s all about gaining a perspective from another viewpoint.

-It seems to me as if we are still acting as if we are at the center of God’s universe.
-As if we are something special.
-Centered.
+At the end of the day, the point I am making is that it seems to me as if we are still acting as if we are at the center of God’s universe.

 As a race, we have established a set of utilitarian, religious, and new-age viewpoints that have not changed their essential position since the days of the Inquisition.